isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-gnats/index.md

 3. The gnats will move in and get stuck inside the jar; the plastic cover will hinder them from flying out.
 *Why do the r*
 *otten bananas trap work? *
 *Gnats have the ability to smell rotting vegetables and fruits from miles away and get attracted towards them.
 So once they will smell the sweet scent of overripe bananas they will come in huge numbers to feast on them.
-Unfortunate they will get stuck inside the jar and the cover on top will prevent them from flying out.�* https://www.youtube.com/watch?v=9ndKIRm_vh0
+Unfortunate they will get stuck inside the jar and the cover on top will prevent them from flying out.* https://www.youtube.com/watch?v=9ndKIRm_vh0
 ### 2. Dish Soap, Apple Cider Vinegar and Sugar Trap
 Next, youll make a gnats trap by mixing a few drops of dish soap, apple cider vinegar and sugar.
 All what you need is a container; dish soap, sugar and apple cider vinegar.